-The typical signs of Feline Herpes involve the upper respiratory system, including the eyes, throat, and nose.
+The typical signs of feline herpes involve the upper respiratory system, including the eyes, throat, and nose.
 Often, sneezing, congestion, squinting, and discharge may occur.
-Discharge may come from the eyes and it may be clear or pussy.
+Discharge may come from the eye, and it may be clear or pussy.
 As you might imagine, thick, pussy discharge requires regular cleaning.

 Other signs may occur, too.
 For instance, cats may not eat because they don’t feel good.
 Fever and lethargy also develop in other cats.
 Enlarged lymph nodes sometimes occur.
 However, this sign is often hard for the average cat owner to notice.

-Cats are very good at hiding their symptoms.
+Cats are very good at hiding their signs.
 Felines evolved to hide their illnesses to avoid predators and even other cats from taking advantage of their condition.
-Luckily, though, upper respiratory signs are pretty easy to notice.
-Cats have a harder time hiding them.
+Luckily, though, upper respiratory signs are pretty easy to notice, as cats have a harder time hiding them.

 For much of the time, a cat with feline herpes won’t have any signs.
 Their infection will be “inactive.”
 However, cats who become infected with this condition once will always be carriers.
 Therefore, the disease may rear its head at any point, though it usually doesn’t unless the cat gets sick from another illness.